proudastronaut/proudastronaut/README.md

 ## 🌌 About Me

-Curious explorer of the data universe.
-Engineer of systematic thinking.
-Believer in beautiful plots and clean architecture.

-- 📊 I build data products that tell clear, visual stories
-- 🤖 I design and train robust machine learning models
-- 🚀 I love combining math, code, and creativity
+Curious mind floating through the universe of data.
+Fueled by curiosity, code, and coffee ☕🚀

+- 🛠️ Building intelligent systems that *explain themselves*
+- 🧪 Passionate about experiments, clean data & clean code
+- 🌍 Bridging statistics with storytelling & real-world value

-> 💫 *"Somewhere, something incredible is waiting to be known."* — Carl Sagan
+> 🌠 *"Somewhere, something incredible is waiting to be known."* — Carl Sagan

 ---